tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 } in z
 ```

-Grammars should also seem eerily familiar to you as Haskeller as well.
+Grammars should also seem eerily familiar to you as Haskeller.
 In Haskell, we
 have *algebraic data types*.

-For example, let's say we want a type for colors,
+For example, let's define a type for *colors*.
-which are going to be either red, blue, green, or an arbitrary hex string like "#ABFE00".
+A color can be either red, blue, green, or an arbitrary hex string like "#ABFE00".

-We would represent this with an ADT like this:
+We could represent this with an ADT, like this:

 ```haskell
 data Color = Red | Blue | Green | Hex String